chasetheterrible/CS260-startup/notes.md

 * Select based on positional relationship, mouse interaction, hyperlink visitation states, and attributes
 * suppose we wnat purple highlight bar to appear only when mouse hovers over text.
 To accomplish this we change ID selector to select whenever section is hovered over
 * ex section:hover { border-left: solid lem purple; }

+## CSS Declarations
+* Specify porperty and vlaue assign when rule selector matches one or more elemnts.
+There are tons of possible properties defined to modify style of HTML